carlosManoelWendorff1/shuffle-API/README.md

 # shuffle-API
-Repository of API's, four utilization from a flutter Aplicattion
+Repository of API's, for utilization from a flutter Aplicattion